Part Two – Introducing Malfunctions:

-The analysis of the 2020 crisis will take more time to draw conclusions, as we are in the midst of it, however, the CBO 2021 report of the 2008 bailout should be fascinating.
+The 2020 crisis analysis will take more time to conclude, as we are in the midst of it.
+However, the CBO 2021 report of the 2008 bailout should be fascinating.
 Early signs from early 2020 economic impacts suggest a reversal of shareholder supremacy might occur because 2008 was highly predictable and poorly resolved.

 Profit-taking on a crisis is the thematic first serve culprit in the 2020 crisis based on similar failures to respond before it was too late.
 Uncomplicated Health Care 101 resources could not succeed for the lack of a clock and trigger and a national testing regime.
 An Ounce of Evidence (is worth thousands of pounds of opinions) by Ashish K. Jha will be an excellent place to return for useful facts and recommendations.

-The Atlantic and ProPublica are outfits that like to walk us through the weeds with careful, journalistic documentation errors can be helpful as well, nevertheless, the dizzying structure of facts will more than likely, spin into history and fall throughout the American landscape into little piles of hopelessness.
-For this terrifying reason alone, I think the importance of the facts is secondary because we expect them to become as invisible as a greenhouse gas or a virus.
+The Atlantic and ProPublica are outfits that like to walk us through the weeds careful; journalistic documentation errors can be helpful as well.
+Nevertheless, the dizzying structure of facts will more than likely, spin into history and fall throughout the American landscape into little piles of hopelessness.
+For this terrifying reason alone, I think the facts’ importance is secondary because we expect them to become as invisible as a greenhouse gas or a virus.

-Like 2008, observers of 2020 will offer a valid list of avoidable errors available for review that will only encourage the MEGO effect (“my eyes glaze over”) that regularly clouds accountability with details far too complex for the ordinary voter.
-The reviews will say we knew the answers for an effective response and didn’t let go with anything remotely resembling a capacity for system change.
+Like 2008, observers of 2020 will offer a valid list of avoidable errors available for review that will only encourage the MEGO effect (“my eyes glaze over”) that regularly clouds accountability with details far too complex for ordinary voters.
+The reviews will say we knew the answers for an effective response and didn’t let go with anything remotely resembling a system change capacity.
 That is the problem to dig into because we are dancing around the facts with the wrong music.
 The following is an argument for pulling out the dissonance, malfunctions, and blockages of system change.

 I started my own list of writers (here – excerpt below) to search for that language and not wait for it to arrive.
-I am working to add more names, find those who are building the conversation, publishing “the papers” and producing the literature for the never doubt groups throughout America that are help bent on good changes.
+I am adding more names, finding those who are building the conversation, publishing “the papers,” and producing the literature for the never doubt groups throughout America that are help bent on good changes.
 Read them deeply, and watch them find ways to make the data yield results and where truth can mean something again.

 “All journalists need to be understood in the context of action demanded in the vitally important vision of the world held by Ta Nehisi Coates.
 I spent some time with Vann R. Newkirk II, Adrienne Green, Adam Harris, Reihan Salam Gillian B White, and Matt Thompson.
 I cannot speak to Ta-Nehisis Coates’s experience.
 I can read his books or any essay and fully understand the power of his voice and my hope for his influence.
 Meet him here 2018 and here 2017.“From Writer’s Wanted